-If you would like to be involved in the Azure Card Buddy Scheme, either as a buddy or as a Azure Card User, please let us know by filling in the form below.
-Alternatively, just send us an email on firstname.lastname@example.org.
+If you would like to be involved in the Aspen Card Buddy Scheme, either as a buddy or as a Aspen Card User, please let us know by sending us an email on [email protected] with your name, phone number, and what part of town you live in.

-This Guardian article was published 5 years ago but a lot of the complaints still occur.
+This Guardian article was published over a decade ago but a lot of the complaints still occur.

 The idea behind the scheme is to give card users support when they go shopping, monitoring the behaviour of stores towards card users and helping out when problems arise.

-If you are either an Azure Card user or would like to volunteer as a buddy please contact us with the days, times and places you will be regularly available.
+If you are either an Aspen Card user or would like to volunteer as a buddy please contact us with the days, times and places you will be regularly available.
 We will try to pair people up as best we can (based on location in Glasgow) and then introduce you to each other (in person if you prefer).
-Please email us at email@example.com.
+Please email us at [email protected].